mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 done in the subsector and retired scouts make an excellent auxiliary work force.

-Chant’s low-key government is primarily concerned with the preservation and maintenance of the world’s delicate ecological balance but also manages the Civilian Service Bureau, an agency that provides services for the world’s nine million inhabitants.
+Chant's low-key government is primarily concerned with the preservation and maintenance of the world's delicate ecological balance but also manages the Civilian Service Bureau, an agency that provides services for the world's nine million inhabitants.

 Farhome
 Farhome is one of the failing worlds of the rimward